trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

     `effect/unstable/ai/LanguageModel`, `effect/unstable/ai/EmbeddingModel`,
     Effect AI OpenAI/Anthropic provider layers.
 - Rewrite shape:
-  - Consolidate duplicated text-completion stream iterator plumbing and error conversion in a shared helper.
-  - Remove remaining provider assertions such as the Mistral content cast using guards or Schema-backed normalization.
   - Add an Effect AI adapter layer beside the current `LlmProvider` contract before flipping any public provider interface.
   - Use Effect AI provider layers only where parity is proven.